Scottish Ten: About the Scottish Ten

 Led by Historic Scotland and its partner Glasgow School of Art, under their collaborative venture The Centre for Digital Documentation and Visualisation LLP, the Scottish Ten project created digital documentation of the sites for future development of world class and innovative research, education and management.

-The project scanned the five UNESCO World Heritage Sites in Scotland.
+The project scanned the five UNES World Heritage Sites in Scotland.
 The overseas sites were selected to fulfil Scottish Government International objectives in Australia, China, India, Japan and the United States.

 The 18th century cotton-manufacturing settlement at New Lanark was the first Scottish site to be scanned.
 Mount Rushmore in South Dakota, in the United States, was scanned in August 2009.

 The project used highly precise, high speed terrestrial laser scanning systems, some capable of sub-millimetre data capture and aerial optical remote sensing technology called LIDAR (Light Detection And Ranging).

 When the digital models were complete, they were hosted by CyArk, a non-profit organisation set up to digitally record heritage sites across the globe and provide public access to the information.